-- Journal and reflection piece (15%).
+1. Journal and reflection piece (15%).
 At the end of each class, time will be set aside for you to write an entry into your 'class journal/log' (beginning in Week 1), in which you will reflect on what happened in the class, your reactions to it, and lingering or new questions that you have.
 The idea is to reflect on the learning process and practice 'field noting.'
-At the end of the course, you will summarize and excerpt these entries into an empirically rich reflection piece (5 pages) on your arc of learning over the semester, due \\\\\\. - 2.
+At the end of the course, you will summarize and excerpt these entries into an empirically rich reflection piece (5 pages) or your arc of learning over the semester, due 2.
 Interview/oral history exercise (15%).
 In Week 3, you will begin a multistage process that you'll have 4 weeks to complete: 1) You first identify a willing interviewee; 2) You'll then conduct the interview face-to-face, using a voice recorder.
 The interview should be at least 45 minutes long; 3) Next, you'll excerpt a 20 minute section of the interview that you will transcribe verbatim.
-4) You'll then code that textual data using techniques we will discuss in class (manually or in a Qualitative software program such as N\Vivo).
-You may also wish to try other forms of data exploration, including visualization (see, e.g., www.wordle.net, FreeMind).
+4) You'll then code that textual data using techniques we will discuss in class (manually or in a Qualitative software program such as NVivo).
+You may also wish to try other forms of data exploration, including visualization (see, e.g., www.wordle.net , FreeMind).
 5) Finally, you'll represent (write up) the interview as a situated encounter, including your reflections about the experience.
-Due \\\\\, in-class.
-You will receive feedback from the instructor and a peer after Spring Break. - 3.
-Practice exercise (15%), due in the form of a presentation to the class on \\\\\ (please be sure to upload PowerPoints to Carmen before class).
+Due , in-class .
+You will receive feedback from the instructor and a peer after Spring Break.
+3. Practice exercise (15%), due in the form of a presentation to the class on (please be sure to upload PowerPoints to Carmen before class).
 A peer will be assigned to offer written feedback on your presentation within a week.
-Depending on your interests, you will 'test' one of the following other methods: - a.
+Depending on your interests, you will 'test' one of the following other methods:

+PROPOSED Assignments: TO BE DISCUSSED AND FINALIZED WITHIN FIRST 2 WEEKS OF SEMINAR b.
+Survey.
+You will conduct a survey, using one of the survey techniques discussed in class, in order to generate multiple instances of comparable data across a varied population your 'exhibit' of curated items, and your rationale for their selection.

+a.
 Archival 'exhibit.'
 You will 'curate' an archive.
-As curator, you will: a) identify and explore an archive; b) identify a particular theme that you would like to explore; c) select a set of items (objects, texts, video, sounds, maps) from that collection that allow you to tell a particular 'story' from the archive in terms of its relevance to your research; d) present your 'exhibit' of curated items, and your rationale for their selection. - b.
-Survey.
-You will conduct a survey, using one of the survey techniques discussed in class, in order to generate multiple instances of comparable data across a varied population
+As curator, you will: a) identify and explore an archive; b) identify a particular theme that you would like to explore; c) select a set of items (objects, texts, video, sounds, maps) from that collection that allow you to tell a particular 'story' from the archive in terms of its relevance to your research; d) present

-(n≥30).
-Alternately, you could conduct an in-depth 'reverse survey' (as demonstrated in class), unpacking claims back to their (survey) source.
+- (n≥30).
+Alternately, you could conduct an in-depth 'reverse survey' (as demonstrated in class), unpacking claims back to their (survey) source. - c.

-- c.
 Photo/visual exercise.
 In week 9, we'll explore a variety of forms of data generation that involve the use of photographs and other visual data.
-You will identify one of those forms to explore independently. - 4.
-Draft 'Methods' section for a Proposal (20%).
+You will identify one of those forms to explore independently.

+4. Draft 'Methods' section for a Proposal (20%).
 The final task is to produce the 'Methods' section for a proposal that you intend to submit in the near future, ideally for, or similar to, that required for an NSF-DDRI grant.
 We will read several examples of these in class over the course of the semester.
-Due \\\\\.
+Due